w3c/wg-effectiveness/process.md

 Advisory Committee should consult the [W3C Process Document](https://w3c.github.io/w3process/#coi) for instructions on disclosing relevant information.

 For more information on AC membership and responsibilities, please see the [W3C Process Document](https://w3c.github.io/w3process/#ac).

+### AC Reviews
+The [AC](#) will review new or modified Working and Interest Groups, [Proposed Recommendations](#), proposals to [Obsolete, Rescind, Supersede, or Restore Recommendations](#), and proposed changes to the W3C process.
+Typically, these review periods are at least 28 days long.

+[The Team](#) will send a "Call for Review" to the AC on the AC Mailing List.
+Each AC member may send in one review on behalf of their [W3C Member](#) organisation.
+AC Members can modify their reviews until the review period has ended.

+After the review has ended, [The Director](#) will announce the results of the review detailing support and any formal objections.
+The proposal could be approved, approved with changes, returned for further work or rejected.
+Please consult the [W3C Process Document](https://w3c.github.io/w3process/#ACReview) for a break down of each of these.

+### AC Appeals
+The [AC](#) can appeal W3C decisions.
+This is a rare occurance though it does happen.
+These appeals are usually related to Working or Interest Group creation or modification or document progressions through the [Recommendation Track](#).
+For a fuller list of decisions which can be appealed please see the [W3C Process Document](https://w3c.github.io/w3process/#ACAppeal).

+Appeals are intiated within three weeks of the original decision.
+AC Members send an appeal to the [Team](#), the Team then announce this appeal to the AC allowing the AC to support the appeal if they wish.

+If a substantial amount of support is recieved within a certain timeframe then a ballot may be arranged to assess whether the AC supports or rejects the Director's decision.
+Please consult the [W3C Process Document](https://w3c.github.io/w3process/#ACAppeal) for details on the requirements and running of this ballot.

 ## The W3C Team
 The Team consists of the Director, CEO, W3C paid staff, unpaid interns, and [W3C Fellows](https://www.w3.org/Consortium/Recruitment/Fellows) (Member employees working as part of the Team).